Solution Control Server 8.5.x Release Notes

-This release contains the following new features or enhancements:
+This release contains the following new feature or enhancement:

-- Support for CentOS Linux 7 operating system.
-See the Framework page of the Genesys Supported Operating Environment Reference Guide for more detailed information and a list of all supported operating systems.
+- Support for the Red Hat Enterprise Linux AP 64-bit x86 7 operating system.
+See the Supported Operating Environment: Framework page for more detailed information and a list of all supported operating systems.

 This release contains the following resolved issues:

 If Solution Control Servers are configured in an HA pair, after the host restarts, only the primary controlling SCS requests Local Control Agent to start those applications for which Autostart is set to true.
 As a result, the status of those applications no longer fluctuate between Initializing and Started.
 Previously in this scenario, both the primary and backup Solution Control Servers sent these requests, causing the status of applications to fluctuate.
 (MFWK-17379)